 The common cold, pertussis, and asthma can cause a dry cough in children.

-Viral infections invade the cells in the airway.
-This causes irritation and inflammation that may lead to coughing.
+Viral infections invade the cells in the airway, causing irritation and inflammation that may lead to coughing.
 A child may catch a virus from inhaling particles in the air or through close contact.

 Common cold

-According to the Centers for Disease Control and Prevention (CDC), common colds are the main reason children miss school.
+According to the Centers for Disease Control and Prevention (CDC), common colds are among the most frequent reasons children miss school.
 While many viruses can cause colds, rhinoviruses are the most common.

 Influenza (flu)

-Flu is an infectious respiratory disease that is more dangerous than the common cold for children, especially those younger than 5 years old.
+Flu is an infectious respiratory disease that can be dangerous for children, especially those younger than 5 years old.
 The influenza virus causes it.

-The flu can cause complications like pneumonia, dehydration, brain dysfunction, and, rarely, death.
+The flu can cause complications such as pneumonia, bronchitis, and infections.

 Pneumonia

 A child may develop pneumonia from a virus, bacteria, or fungi.
-Globally, pneumonia is the leading cause of death among children who are past the newborn phase but under 5 years old.
+Globally, pneumonia is the leading cause of death among children under 5 years old.

-While death from pneumonia is less common in the United States, pneumonia is still one of the most common reasons children get hospitalized.
+While death from pneumonia is less common in the United States, pneumonia is still one of the most common reasons for child hospitalization.

 Symptoms include: